avoidwork/filesize.js/README.md

 # filesize.js

 filesize.js provides a simple way to get a human readable file size string from a number (float or integer) or string.
 An optional second parameter is the decimal place to round to (default is 2), or _true_ which triggers Unix style output.
+An optional third parameter lets you disable `bit` sizes, e.g. "Kb".

 ## Examples